Kentucky

 Eligibility Requirements

-• A resident of Kentucky for 28 days before the election
+• Be a U.S. citizen and a Kentucky resident for at least 28 days before the election

-• At least 18 years old by the date of the general election
+• Be at least 18 years old by the next General Election

-• Not convicted of a felony (or, if so, have had your civil rights restored)
+• Not be convicted of a felony (or, if so, have had your civil rights restored)

 • Not judged mentally incompetent in a court of law